FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 .. centered:: Figure 4.3-3 Tool coordinate system display

-**Workpiece coordinate system**：The workpiece coordinate system is closed by default, and it can be displayed manually.
+**Workpiece coordinate system**:The workpiece coordinate system is closed by default, and it can be displayed manually.
 The process is consistent with the tool coordinate system.

 .. image:: teaching_pendant_software/023.png
    :width: 6in